Jolokia Protocol

 The rest of this chapter is divided into two parts: First, the general structure of requests and responses is explained after which the representation of Jolokia supported operations is defined.

 Unfortunately the term operation is used in different contexts which should be distinguished from one another.
-Jolokia operations denote the various kind of Jolokia requests (read, exec, …), whereas JMX operations are methods which can be invoked on an JMX MBean.
+Jolokia operations denote the various kind of Jolokia requests (read, exec, …), whereas JMX operations are methods which can be invoked on an JMX MBean (as opposed to MBean attributes).
 Whenever the context requires it, this documents uses Jolokia or JMX as prefix.

 Requests and Responses